 Wedding Shower Timeline and When to Send Bridal Shower Invitations

 One of the most common bridal shower questions a maid-of-honor has is what the timeline looks like.
 With so many different wedding festivities going on, it takes planning and communication to ensure your event doesn’t interfere with other activities.

 The simple answer to when to have a bridal shower is between two weeks and two months before the wedding.
 As you might guess, earlier is better because of the coordination needed as more activities happen closer to the big day.

 When is the proper time to send bridal shower invitations?
 Mail bridal shower invitations eight weeks before the party.
-“Send out your bridal shower invitations eight weeks before the bridal shower and at least two months before the wedding day,” says Michael.
+It’s best to send out your bridal shower invitations eight weeks before the bridal shower, that way people who are from out of town care prepare their trip accordingly.